bbozkaya/merlin-milvus/results/README.md

   + GPU: NVIDIA A100 single GPU with 80 GB memory

 Overall, we report recall vs. QPS (queries per second) tradeoff as well as well CPU times and GPU speedup factors.

+Note: the query batch size (nq) we have used in our benchmarks.
+This is useful in workflows where multiple simultaneous requests can be sent to the inference server
+(eg. offline recommendations requested and sent to a list of email recipients, or online recommendations created by pooling concurrent requests arriving in a short period of time and processing them all at once).
+Depending on the use-case, Triton Inference Server can also help process these requests in batches.

+## Items vs. Items vector similarity search

+Recall range with HNSW: 0.958-1.0
+Recall range with IVF_PQ: 0.631-0.997
+Total time in seconds to execute all queries on CPU, given a parameter combination
+  - HNSW: 5.22-5.33
+  - IVF_PQ: 13.67-14.67
+GPU speedup with IVF_PQ: 4x to 14x

+See below for the detailed GPU-CPU speedup chart for all parameter combinations tested: